 Frequently Asked Questions (F.A.Q.)

 We wake up early, around 7h AM, to have breakfast.
-Before breakfast you have to leave your baggage (if we change the hotel) and your bike at Race Office.

 In the morning we'll make 2 timing sections with their links by paths or singletracks.
 At noon, in the middle of the route, you will find a feeding point with mechanical service to bring some drinks, food and repair your bike if you need it.
 You will find there hot pasta, fruit, ham, energy bars, sale drinks, water... but remember yo have to carry on water in your bag and at least two energy bars.